Xuedinan/MessageBox/README.md

     - Two .txt files
         - user_info.txt         # stored username and password with data format "username:password"

-        - user_message.txt      # stored sender, receiver and message information with data format "sender,receiver,message"
+        - user_message.txt      # stored sender, receiver and message information with data format "sender%&%receiver%&%message"

 2. #### How to run or test program?
     - User could directly run main_messagebox.py and follow instruction to signup account and send message to the accounts in the system.
 (Review message won't work, because this is new account)